Azure-Samples/nodejs-microservices/docs/workshop.md

 Because Azure Cosmos DB is a NoSQL database, besides creating a database in our account, we also need to create a container to store the data.
 A container is a place to store a collection of documents, called **items** here.

 Finally, we need to update how we register the database plugin.
-Replace the existing `export default fp(async function (fastify, opts) { ... }` function with:
+Replace the whole function `export default fp(async function (fastify, opts) { ... }` with:

 ```javascript
 export default fp(async function (fastify, opts) {